 The app can be customised to reflect the unique identity of each (Police) Service.
 The information within can be tailored to suit every participating forces’ current pathways and protocols for officers seeking help.
 We want ‘Backup Buddy’ to be available to all officers in the UK, we want each Police Service to use the app to clearly signpost where their officers and staff can get help within their force 24 hours a day, from one easily accessible app.

 Backup Buddy is supported by it’s Facebook and Twitter online presence.
-It will have its own vibrant website.
-Our goal is to create a community of Police users throughout the country who will share knowledge and information.
-It will be a platform to share stories and destroy stigma, where we can support each other and provide hope and guidance to anyone struggling with poor mental health.
-There will be current articles and opportunities to share good practise as well as providing a ‘hub’ for surveys and research.
-Every organisation that adopts the Backup Buddy app will also benefit from this online community where they can provide feedback, communicate with other users and participate in bringing change to make a positive difference in policing.
+Our goal is to share stories and destroy stigma, where we can support each other and provide hope and guidance to anyone struggling with poor mental health… all to make a positive difference in policing.